admindojo/CTFd/CTFd/plugins/admindojo-about/pages/getting-started.md

 <h2 class="display-4">Usage</h2>
 <h3 class="lead">General</h3>
-admindōjō heavily utilizes [Vagrant](https://www.vagrantup.com) thus starting and rebooting the VM differs from normal operation:
+admindōjō heavily utilizes [Vagrant](https://www.vagrantup.com), starting and rebooting the VM differs from normal operation:

 - Use `vagrant ssh` to login/jump into the VM
-- You exit the VM with _cms+D_ or `exit`
+- Eexit the VM with _cms+D_ or `exit`
-- Please use the vagrant commands `vagrant reload` and `vagrant halt` to reboot/shutdown the VM since it does some _magical configuration_ to the VM.
+- To reboot/shutdown the VM, please use the vagrant commands `vagrant reload` and `vagrant halt`, since it does some _magical configuration_ to the VM.
 You must be inside the training directory to use these commands(One VM per training)
-- Your user is the default vagrant user _vagrant_
+- Your username is _vagrant_

 <h3 class="lead">Username and password</h3>